 User Dashboard Addon

-You can create a specific page for each user using the Modern Events Calendar user dashboard addon.
-It contains information about purchased tickets, registered events, and much more.
-Users can now log in to buy tickets.
+With this addon, you can create a specific profile page for each user.
+This page will contain information about purchased tickets, registered events, and more.
+Users now can log in to buy tickets.

 Requirements